jcontini/agentos-integrations/linear/app.md

 ## Design Philosophy

-This plugin exposes Linear's GraphQL API directly.
+This app exposes Linear's GraphQL API directly.
 Operations that need IDs (like creating issues) require you to fetch those IDs first using list operations.
 This is intentional:

 - **Explicit over implicit** - No hidden API calls
 - **AI-friendly** - The AI sees the full workflow